FREQUENTLY ASKED QUESTIONS

 Master's and bachelor's students may choose their preferred weekend ceremony, space permitting.
 (We cap attendance at each ceremony to comply with the fire code.)
 We are planning for 1,200 graduates at each weekend ceremony.

 The RSVP process will open in late February 2015.
-Eligible students will receive an email containing the RSVP link.
-Please access the commencement system in a timely manner when it opens to avoid having your preferred ceremony fill up.
+Eligible students will receive an e-mail containing the RSVP link.
+Please access the link at your earliest possible convenience to request your preferred ceremony, as they are filled on a first-come, first-served basis.

 Each weekend ceremony is expected to last two-and-one-half hours.
 Keep in mind that this time is approximate and may vary.
 Please plan to remain until the conclusion of the ceremony to avoid disrespecting your fellow graduates and disrupting the ceremony.